 In the next window, you can enter the product key you received from us.
 If you want to continue without activating your operating system, you can select "I don't have a product key" and continue the installation.

-To reinstall the operating system, you must select Custom: Install Windows only (for advanced users).
+To install the operating system, you must select Custom: Install Windows only (for advanced users).

 In the next window, select the hard disk where you want the operating system to be installed.
 Select the appropriate hard disk and click Next.